cjdev2/haskell-fundamentals/README.md

 - IO
     - an operation whose behavior is not determined by the program, but rather the environment within which the program is run (for example, the operating system)
 - Integer
-    - An arbitrary precision integer
+    - an arbitrary precision integer
 - Int
-    - A fixed precison integer, 30 bits of precision guaranteed, most likely matches your environment's word size
+    - a fixed precison integer, 30 bits of precision guaranteed, most likely matches your environment's word size
 - Float
     - IEEE 754 single precision floating point
 - Double
     - IEEE 754 double precision floating point
 - Rational
-    - A ratio of Integers
+    - a ratio of Integers

 ## Symbol Guide